Cacsjep/goxis_examples/vapix/websocket_metadatastream/readme.md

 ## Installation

-Clone the project or include the necessary packages in your Go program:
+Clone the example repo or include the necessary packages in your Go program:

 ```shell
 go get github.com/Cacsjep/goxis/pkg/acapapp